Felony Lawyer Oakland, CA

 Know that You Have the Right to Remain Silent

 When you have been arrested or called in for questioning, you may feel compelled to answer questions posed to you by law enforcement.
 Know that you have the right to remain silent.
 This is a fundamental right of yours if you have been arrested.
-Our Oakland, CA felony lawyer, wants you to be aware that while it can be tempting to speak with law enforcement, you should refrain until your lawyer is present to support you.
+Our Oakland, CA felony lawyer wants you to be aware that while it can be tempting to speak with law enforcement, you should refrain until your lawyer is present to support you.

 Don’t Damage Your Case

 Here’s the reality.
-It can be incredibly difficult when law enforcement is requesting to speak with you, or you have been arrested and must endure questioning.
+It can be incredibly difficult when law enforcement is requesting to speak with you or you have been arrested and must endure questioning.
 With so much authority and power that police hold, you may be fearful over the impact this may have on your case.
-Our felony lawyer in Oakland, CA, shares that remaining silent is a right that you have.
+Our felony lawyer in Oakland, CA shares that remaining silent is a right that you have.
 While you may be tempted to speak with law enforcement, it can potentially be damaging to your case.
 Police use tactics that may seem harmless.
 Know that you could be facing detrimental consequences in the long run, especially if you do or say something that incriminates you in your case.

 Enlist Our Felony Lawyer in Oakland, CA for Help

 While you may be hesitant to contact a lawyer, you must make every effort to protect yourself and ensure that your rights are put first when facing potential criminal charges.
-Our lawyer in Oakland, CA, can help you face felony charges.
+Our lawyer in Oakland, CA can help you face felony charges.
 You deserve to have your rights kept at the forefront.
 Hallinan Law Firm can not only answer your questions but ensure that you are protected throughout the process should you endure questioning by the police.

 Hallinan Law Firm

 Facing felony charges can be incredibly nerve-wracking.
-Such a conviction could result in severe consequences, including jail time and even severe penalties.
+Such a conviction could result in serious consequences, including jail time and even more severe penalties.
 Please don’t put yourself at risk for such outcomes, provide yourself with the best opportunity at mitigating the consequences you find yourself facing with our Oakland, CA felony lawyer.
 The legal team at Hallinan Law Firm can help you take action.
 Get the help you need in managing your case with our Oakland, CA felony lawyer today.